gizzmo123456/Simple-Unity-Node-Editor/README.md

 [C] Draw Node Pins

-[ ] Add order changed callback to Vertical Editor
+[C] Add order changed callback to Vertical Editor
-[ ] Add NodeConnection changed callback to graph editor
+[C] Add NodeConnection changed callback to graph editor

 # BUGS:
 [C] Can only have one Node Editor instance active at a time